TanD18/Object-Detection/README.md

 # Object-Detection
-Detect objects using edge detection based algorithms
+Detect objects on a given image using edge detection based algorithms